Hobbies

 Camping

-Again, living out west there is plenty of opportunity to camp in State Parks, National Parks, and our Public Lands or better yet, finding my own campsite in a National Forest or Federal Land Managed by the Bureau of the Land Management (BLM) where permitted.
+Living out west, there are many of opportunities for camping outdoors.
+The west provides options to camp in State Parks, National Parks, and our Public Lands or better yet, finding my own campsite in a National Forest or Federal Land Managed by the Bureau of the Land Management (BLM) where permitted.
 There is much land out west where one can use for dispersed camp!
+Please leave no trace!

 dispersed_1